The definition of manslaughter is murder but without premeditation (planned in advance). It falls into two areas:

 Voluntary manslaughter – the accused is found to be intent on either killing or seriously harming the victim.
-It will only stand in Court if the accused pleads guilty to either loss of control or reduced mental capacity.
+It will only stand up in Court if the accused pleads guilty to either loss of control or reduced mental capacity.

 Involuntary manslaughter – the accused is found to be guilty of murder, although there is no apparent motive for this crime.

 Corporate manslaughter – an organisation is convicted of causing the death of an individual.

 There is also vehicular manslaughter which is when somebody dies from illegally driving a vehicle, with one of these dangerous driving offences involved: